 Compression Fractures and Kyphoplasty

 Running is one of the simplest and most effective exercises you can perform.
 It’s effective because it engages the entire body at once, strengthening muscles as well as promoting cardiovascular health.
 It’s simple because it requires no additional materials: just a pair of running shoes and a road.
 With these factors in mind, it’s no wonder so many people choose to run regularly for fun, health, and sport.
 The enduring popularity of this timeless exercise is a testament to its effectiveness.
 However, with any full body exercise such as running, injuries can occur.
-As such information is key in this article cowritten by Ekemini Felix and curated by Diana Rangaves, PharmD, RPh.
+As such information is key in this article co-written by Ekemini Felix and curated by Diana Rangaves, PharmD, RPh.
 As these injuries can happen for numerous reasons: improper form, rough terrain, insufficient muscle strength, pre-existing conditions, genetic factors, or just bad luck.
-Similarly, any body part involved in running is at danger of being injured.
-The most common body parts injured when running are the ones located on the lower half: the legs, ankles, thighs and feet.
+Similarly, any body part involved in running is in danger of being injured.
+The most common body parts injured when running are the ones located on the lower half: the legs, ankles, thighs, and feet.
 However, one area particularly prone to injury when running that is often overlooked is located a bit higher up, just above the pelvis.
 Consider your lower back when running, as it is at risk of injury from running in the form of a compression fracture.

 What Are Compression Fractures?